caddyserver/website/src/docs/markdown/caddyfile/directives/vars.md

 The primary way to access variables is with placeholders, which have the form `{vars.variable_name}`, or with the [`vars`](/docs/caddyfile/matchers#vars) and [`vars_regexp`](/docs/caddyfile/matchers#vars_regexp) request matchers.

+As a special case, it's possible to override the variable named `http.auth.user.id`, which is stored in the replacer, to update the `user_id` field in access logs.

 ## Syntax

 ```caddy-d